Hesperian Health Guides

 More Informationsupport groups

-- try joining or starting a group of people with HIV and AIDS.
-Some people with HIV and AIDS work together to educate the community, to provide home care to those who are sick with AIDS, and to support the rights of people with HIV and AIDS.
+- try joining or starting a group of people with HIV.
+Some people with HIV and AIDS work together to educate the community, to provide home care to those who are sick with AIDS, and to support the rights of people with HIV.

 - look after your spiritual and mental health.
 Your faith and traditions can bring you hope and strength.